Catholic Church sexual abuse cases by country: Prevalence

-In a statement read by Archbishop Silvano Maria Tomasi in September 2009, the Holy See stated, "We know now that in the last 50 years somewhere between 1.5% and 5% of the Catholic clergy has been involved in sexual abuse cases", adding that this figure was comparable to that of other groups and denominations.
+In a statement read by Archbishop Silvano Maria Tomasi in September of 2009, the Holy See stated, "We know now that in the last 50 years somewhere between 1.5% and 5% of the Catholic clergy has been involved in sexual abuse cases", adding that this figure was comparable to that of other groups and denominations.
 A 2010 article in Newsweek magazine reported that the figure for abuse of children by adults in the Catholic Church was similar to that in the general adult population.
+However, due to the reluctance of victims to name their abusers, in childhood or decades later--especially in cases where abusers wield religious authority--these statistics are likely inaccurate.

 A Perspective on Clergy Sexual Abuse by Dr. Thomas Plante, of the Catholic Santa Clara University and volunteer clinical associate professor at Stanford University, states that "approximately 4% of priests during the past half century (and mostly in the 1960s and 1970s) have had a sexual experience with a minor", which "is consistent with male clergy from other religious traditions and is significantly lower than the general adult male population which may double these numbers".
 Plante's article was based on a study done by John Jay College.
-It was compiled solely from data provided by leaders of U.S. Conference of Catholic Bishops, which paid John Jay College to do the study.
+It was compiled from data provided by leaders of U.S. Conference of Catholic Bishops, who paid John Jay College to do the study.

 After widespread publicity about the abuse, in 2013 Barbara Blaine, of the Survivors Network of those Abused by Priests (SNAP), stated, "We are confident that the ICC will see sufficient evidence that high ranking Catholic officials are still knowingly enabling predators to harm and endanger children across the world, while concealing these heinous crimes even more effectively."
 A group had filed charges in the International Criminal Court (ICC) against the Catholic Church for what it said was crimes against humanity because of its policy on this issue.
 The ICC refused to investigate.
 SNAP representatives note that most Catholics are found in the Third World, where child molestation is more easily concealed.
 They argued that it was necessary to guard against "the tempting assumption that the worst of this scandal is somehow behind us."